 If you're like most of us, you enter your house through your garage and possibly even take your shoes off and leave them next to the door on the way in.
 One or two pairs of shoes quickly become a pile of shoes that you're tripping over.
 This is a pretty common storage issue we come across when we are putting a garage organization plan together with our clients.
-I've pulled together some of our favorite ways to keep the shoe mess under control.
+We've pulled together some of our favorite ways to keep the shoe mess under control.

 01 of 07